-But before we delve into how many books you should aim to read in a year, let’s look at a tool to instantly get your reading rate up.
-The Headway app is a great solution for people wanting to read more and improve themselves through accessible, bite-sized book summarizes.
+But before we explore how many books you should aim to read in a year, let’s look at a tool to instantly get your reading rate up.
+The Headway app is a great solution for people wanting to read more and improve themselves through accessible, bite-sized book summaries.
 You can expand your knowledge and become a better version of yourself in just 15 minutes a day.
 Find the best nonfiction books available on the Headway app.

 Key points: